 "Holds the reader's attention...a remarkable job... a fresh approach to an old and loved storyteller."

-Broadcasts are often taken offline after a month or so, but I have done lots of media work and I am hoping that the following link will remain up for a while as it is well worth a listen if you are interested in Carroll and Alice.
+Media work is often ephemeral, but I am hoping that the following link will remain up for a while as it is well worth a listen if you are interested in Carroll and Alice.
 It's a long programme for CBC Radio by Cindy Bisaillon.